wachri/protractor-e2e-testing/slides/basic-principles.md

 ---
-> Create PageObjects for all components e.g. menus, dropdowns, etc...
+> Create PageObjects for all components, e.g. menus, dropdowns, etc...

 ---
 > Do not add any assertions in your Page Object definitions